The Chair (game show): Format

 Once seated in the Chair, the contestant found themselves looking up at a large video screen on which the host's image was displayed, as well as the information for the current question.
 They began with a stake of $5,000 and could increase it to a maximum of $250,000 by answering a series of seven questions.
 The contestant's heart rate was continuously measured throughout the game and compared to a "redline" threshold.
 This value started at 60% (later 70%) above the resting heart rate, and it was reduced by 5% of the resting heart rate after each question (with a maximum redline threshold of between 130% and 140% for the final question).
 For example, a contestant with a resting heart rate of 80 would have an initial redline threshold of 128 or 136 (160% and 170% of the resting rate, respectively), which would drop by 4 (5%) after each question.

 For each question except the fifth, a list of four possible answers was presented, and then the question itself was read.
 The host would then tell the contestant whether or not an answer could be accepted, depending on their heart rate at the moment.

 Money was subtracted from the contestant's total for every second that their heart rate exceeded the redline value ("redlining").
 In addition, they were ineligible to give an answer during this time; only while the heart rate was no higher than the threshold number could an answer be given.
 Redlining between questions, or while a question was being asked, mostly carried no penalty; for at least the first episode, the penalty went into effect when the host began reading the question, but later it would be after the whole question had been read.

 The third question involved recalling information from a series of images that appeared on the screen above them and required the player to remember something specific or particular details about one image, the fifth required the player to list items pertaining to a given category, and the seventh involved choosing which event occurred first or last (this question type would be eliminated later in the show's run).
 After the fourth question, the host made a one-time offer: keep the redline rate constant for the next question, at a cost of $25,000; this offer was rarely accepted.

-As long as the contestant had money in the account and continued to answer questions correctly, the game continued until all seven questions were answered correctly.
+As long as the contestant had money in their account and continued to answer questions correctly, the game continued until all seven questions were answered correctly.
 The game prematurely ended when a contestant answered a single question incorrectly, lost all of their money due to redlining, or committed a third violation of the countermeasure rule.

 If the contestant answered a question incorrectly, they left with whatever amount they had "stabilized" (see below).
 Correctly answering every question awarded the contestant all of the money in their account, for a potential top prize of $250,000 if they had no redlining penalties.